Upper Blepharoplasty Newport Beach, CA

 Good Candidates for Upper Blepharoplasty

 Patients who are looking for a more rejuvenated and refreshed appearance in the eye area may benefit from upper eyelid surgery in our Newport Beach location.
-Dr. Ho Taghva often recommends this procedure to patients who have wrinkled, saggy, or loose upper eyelid skin.
-While most of our patients are usually at least 35 years of age, younger patients may undergo this procedure if they believe it’s necessary.
+Dr. Ho Taghva often recommends this procedure to patients who have wrinkled, saggy, or loose upper eyelid skin and droopy eyelids.
+While most of our patients are usually at least 35 years of age, younger patients may undergo this procedure if they believe it’s necessary based on their aesthetic goals.

-Upper blepharoplasty at our Orange County facility is also a great option for those who have lost their natural eyelid creases or folds and have puffy fat pouches that make them look tired.
+Upper blepharoplasty at our Orange County facility is also a great option for those who have lost their natural upper eyelid crease or fold and have puffy fat pouches that make them look tired.
 An eyelid lift to remove excess skin may also be an ideal solution for drooping lids that are getting in the way of a patient’s peripheral vision.

 Patients who have a serious medical condition such as glaucoma or diabetes should not undergo upper eyelid surgery.
-Scheduling a consultation with Dr. Ho Taghva at our Orange County plastic surgery center is the best way for a patient to determine whether or not they are a good candidate for this procedure.
+Scheduling a consultation with Dr. Ho Taghva, who has extensive training in blepharoplasty surgeries, at our Orange County plastic surgery center is the best way for a patient to determine whether or not they are a good candidate for this procedure.

 The Upper Blepharoplasty Consultation